Battle of Karbala (1991): 6–11 March

 The insurgents hoped that Saddam's regime would not be able to quell the rebellion without air power.
 But issues had been provoked throughout the city, which was blocked by the coalition forces as a condition of the Gulf War ceasefire.
 However, US Forces did not prevent Saddam's forces from using overwhelming force to suppress the uprising.
 Karbala was subjected to severe artillery shelling and rebel holdouts were attacked with helicopter gunships.
 The US and allies did not create Iraqi no-fly zones south of the 32nd parallel until 1992, extending to the 33rd parallel and covering Karbala in 1996.

+The Iraqi Republican Guards encountered resistance as soon as they entered the city.
+As a result of the mostly-Sunni Republican Guards' resentment of the Shiites, it was said that the tanks bore placards which read, "No More Shia After Today."
+The main targets included the main Shia shrines and the al-Husseini hospital.
+At the hospital, doctors treated the wounded while people continually rushed into it in order to donate blood and medicine, despite the concentrated shelling from the loyalist forces which were located on the outskirts of the city.
+The rebels put up stiff resistance in defense of the hospital.
+Once the hospital fell, the army rounded up doctors and nurses and took them away for execution.
+Patients were thrown out of windows and reports surfaced of bulldozers burying bodies on the grounds of the hospital.